Skip to main content

 Cafeteria food safety topics such as hand washing, food contamination, food borne illness, and more.

-Fact sheets to help expand your knowledge about specific topics related to produce safety.
-Topics include storing fresh produce, conducting a mock recall of produce in SNP operation, preserving locally harvested produce in schools, handling fresh produce in classrooms, and more.
+Fact sheets on specific topics related to produce safety, including storing fresh produce, conducting a mock recall of produce in school nutrition program (SNP) operation, preserving locally harvested produce in schools, handling fresh produce in classrooms, and more.

 Information sheets that contain purchasing specifications, United States grades, domestic harvest months, desirable characteristics, and product and defects for many commonly eaten fruits and vegetables.

-A guide for school nutrition staff working to create an environment of best practices in food safety.
+This guide is for school nutrition staff working to create an environment of best practices in food safety.

 University of California, Davis

-This curriculum provides an instructor guide for teaching food safety, participant manual, PowerPoint slides, and Food Safety Jeopardy.
+This curriculum provides an instructor guide for teaching food safety, participant manual, PowerPoint slides, and an interactive staff activity.

 Additional Resource Databases